sungaila/PresentationBase/README.md

 ```

 ### Commands
 Your command can be defined anywhere you want (as long as its assembly is referenced by the WPF application).
+Please note that a parameterless constructor (or none at all) is needed.
 ```csharp
 // C# code
 public class AlertCommand : ViewModelCommand<AwesomeViewModel>